 - 6.2.1.1 The urban land use designations apply to the Merrickville urban area as shown on Schedule B-1, and to the Hamlet designations as shown on Schedule A-1.
 These areas shall be developed in accordance with the land use pattern shown on the Land Use Plans, attached as Schedules A-1 and B-1 to this Plan.
-The Land Use Plans establish the pattern of development in general terms by dividing these urban areas of the Village into seven land use designations, with the first six designations applying to the Merrickville Urban Area.
-The seven designations are as follows:
+The Land Use Plans establish the pattern of development in general terms by dividing these urban areas of the Village into seven land use designations as follows:

 - Residential

 - Core Area

 - Highway Commercial

 - Business Park

 - Open Space

 - Institutional

 - Hamlet

-The urban designated lands of the Village is described in Section 6.1.
+The urban area of the Village is described in Section 6.1.
 Within these areas, the following general policies apply to all development, in addition to the specific policies related to the foregoing urban land use designations.